 Roundup products are registered in more than 130 countries.
 Further, the product is approved for use on more than 100 crops.
 In fact, glyphosate is in such wide use that it is found in water, food and even the urine of agricultural workers.
 There are several countries around the globe with policies banning or restricting the sale and use of glyphosate.

 The Carlson Law Firm has a Roundup lawyer ready to represent you.
-If you or a loved one is living with non-Hodgkins lymphoma after working with Roundup products, contact us today.
-A non-Hodgkin lymphoma attorney is ready to discuss your case.
+If you or a loved one is living with Non-Hodgkins Lymphoma after working with Roundup products, contact us today.
+A Roundup lawyer is ready to discuss your case.

 What is Roundup’s Cancer Link?